If you have a home or business alarm or are planning on installing an alarm system a permit is required. Please complete the registration form.

 EQUIPMENT – select a reliable, responsible company to install, service and monitor your alarm, review operating instructions periodically, ask your alarm company common mistakes people make when operating your particular system, use “pet friendly” motion sensors, replace batteries, test your alarm system monthly, schedule routine maintenance checks by your alarm company.

 Cancel a known false alarm by contacting your security company immediately.
-Alarm calls made to 9-1-1 can be cancelled by your monitoring company before an officer arrives.
+Alarm calls made to 9-1-1 can be canceled by your monitoring company before an officer arrives.

 Require two sensor activations before your monitoring company calls 9-1-1.
 An interior motion sensor activation alone is almost always false.